-Have you been considering a career as an oncologist?
-Here we discuss oncology, how to become an oncologist, and how to decide if the field is right for you.
+Have you considered becoming an oncologist?
+We’ll discuss oncology and how to decide if the field is right for you.

-When deciding on a medical specialty, you may have thought about oncology as an option.
-Since many of us have had negative experiences with cancer, oncology is a popular specialty choice for medical students.
+When deciding on a medical specialty, you may have thought about oncology.
+Since many of us have had negative experiences with cancer, oncology is a popular specialty.
 But how does one become an oncologist?
 Let’s talk about it!

-Here we cover a step-by-step guide on how to become an oncologist.
-To help you make the best career decision for you, we’ve also included important facts about oncology such as study length, pros and cons of the especially, oncology salary, and more.
+Here we’ll cover a step-by-step guide on how to become an oncologist.
+To help you make the best career decision, we’ve also included important facts about oncology, such as study length, the specialty’s pros and cons, oncology salary, and more.

 Here is our step-by-step guide on how to become an oncologist.
-Note that oncology is a subspecialty, meaning a fellowship program is required pot-residency.
+Note that oncology is a subspecialty, meaning a fellowship program is required post-residency.

-Most US medical schools require applicants to have a complete bachelor’s degree.
-Your major during your bachelor’s won’t impact your chances of admission to medical school.
+Most U.S. medical schools require applicants to complete a bachelor’s degree.
+Your college major won’t impact your chances of admission to medical school.
 However, you should ensure that your major allows you to take the mandatory prerequisite courses for medical school.

 Commonly required medical school prerequisite courses are:

 Each medical school you apply for will have a unique set of mandatory or recommended prerequisite courses.
-The above list represents the minimum typical prerequisite courses for medical school.
+The above list represents the minimum typical prerequisite courses.

-To ensure you are properly prepared, you should check each of your target school’s prerequisite requirements when building your course schedule for the final two years of your bachelor’s degree.
-Medical school prerequisite courses will also help you prepare for the MCAT.
+To ensure you’re prepared, check each of your target school’s requirements.
+Medical school prerequisite courses also help you prepare for the MCAT.